Mips2648/jeedom-daemon-py/README.md

 * --loglevel - a string (Jeedom format) giving the log Level for the daemon
 * --sockethost - usually not needed, default is '127.0.0.1'
-* --socketport - port on which the daemon will open a tcp socket to listen for incomming message from your php code
+* --socketport - port on which the daemon will open a tcp socket to listen for incomming messages from your php code
 * --callback - callback url to use by your daemon to send data to your php code
-* --apikey - the apikey use to valid communication
+* --apikey - the api key to validate communication
 * --pid - the pid filename
-* --cycle - a float value giving at which frequency daemon should send request to your PHP code, by default every 0.5s (max)
+* --cycle - a float value giving at which frequency the daemon should send requests to your PHP code, by default every 0.5s (max)

 It will happen that you need to receive some additional values from Jeedom to be able to start your daemon, like a user & password to login somewhere.
 In that case create a child class like in this example and provide it during daemon initialisation: